craigbuckler/progressive-image.js/README.md

 Where:

 * `full.jpg` is the large image.
 * `tiny.jpg` is a very small preview image - typically 20px in width saved with high JPEG compression.
-It be added to the page directly or inlined as a data URI as necessary.
+It be added to the page directly or inlined as a data URI.

 *Both images must have the same aspect ratio.*